 Year 6 Transition

-Welcome to St George’s school, we are really looking forward to you joining us in September and hope you are as excited as we are.
-This area of the website is full of information that you or your parents might have about joining St George’s.
+Welcome to St George’s School!
+We are really looking forward to you joining us in September and hope you are as excited as we are.
+This area of the website is full of useful information for you and your parents.

-- Equipment Starter Pack - In conjunction with our Teaching and Pastoral staff, we have compiled a list of the essential items required by your child at the start of their school life at St. George’s, covering their academic, artistic, physical and personal needs.
+In conjunction with our Teaching and Pastoral staff, we have compiled a list of the essential items required by your child at the start of their school life at St. George’s, covering their academic, artistic, physical and personal needs.
 As our Resource Shop is non-profit-making, the “Starter Pack” groups offer a substantial financial saving to you.
 Please order as soon as possible using our online ordering site.
-The cut-off date for orders will be 5th July 2024.
-All orders will be available for collection on the Transition Evening on Thursday 11th July 2024 from 7.15pm, or, alternatively, we will be happy to hold your items for collection by your child on their first day or so in school in September.
-In addition to the normal opening hours, the shop will be open for Boarding Students and their parents between 2-4pm on Monday 2nd September 2024.
-The school shop will open up again for new orders in September 2024.
+The cut-off date for orders will be 4th July 2025.
+All orders will be available for collection on the Transition Evening on Thursday 10th July 2025 from 7.15pm, or, alternatively, we will be happy to hold your items for collection by your child on their first day or so in school in September.
+In addition to the normal opening hours, the shop will be open for boarding students and their parents between 2-4pm on Wednesday 3rd September 2025.
+The school shop will open up again for new orders in September 2025.

 shop@stgeorges.herts.sch.uk,